ajfitzpatrick14/Airborne_Sonar/README.md

 **In the 'Airborne Sonar Simulator' folder:**

   - kWave_Airborne_Sonar_Simulator.m: This script uses the k-Wave MATLAB toolbox to simulate photoacoustic airborne sonar imaging in user-defined conditions.
-The k-Wave package must be downloaded from here.
+The k-Wave package must be downloaded from here and added to the path.
   -